oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     ChannelMask = ArrayOf(Channel)

 ### 3.3.4 MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
-Expansion removes the MapOf type definition and creates a Map type with keys from the Enumerated type.
+Simplifying removes the MapOf type definition and creates a Map type with keys from the Enumerated type.
 This is the complementary operation to derived enumeration.
-This expansion can simplify specifications that do not require the more general MapOf type, and improve robustness by limiting Map keys to a known set.

-Example: given an Enumerated type Channel, expansion replaces the following MapOf definition with the explicit Map shown above.
+Example: given an Enumerated type Channel, simplifying the following MapOf definition replaces it with the explicit Pixel Map shown above.

     Pixel = MapOf(Channel, Integer)